thiagosegato/pg_parquet/README.md

 ## Usage
 There are mainly 3 things that you can do with `pg_parquet`:
-1. You can export Postgres tables/queries to Parquet files,
+1. You can export Postgres tables/queries to Parquet files, stdin/stdout or a program's stream,
 2. You can ingest data from Parquet files to Postgres tables,
 3. You can inspect the schema and metadata of Parquet files.

-### COPY to/from Parquet files from/to Postgres tables
+### COPY from/to Parquet files to/from Postgres tables
 You can use PostgreSQL's `COPY` command to read and write from/to Parquet files.
 Below is an example of how to write a PostgreSQL table, with complex types, into a Parquet file and then to read the Parquet file content back into the same table.

 ```sql